SciTools/conda-gitenv/README.md

 ```

-The update process can be broken into multiple phases, any/all of which can potenitally be fully automated.
+The update process can be broken into multiple phases, any/all of which can potentially be fully automated.

 Phase 1: Resolve the environment (manifestication)